shiddy/dot/Readme.md

     cd dot
     ./dotdrop.sh install -p battlestation
     echo "do ur culurs nahw"

+I have color stuffs that should be dropped in ~/.color if you are of the colorful variety.

 **MacOS Note**
 If you are using the default terminal, you will have to update the keybindings under your profile to contain the modifier keys for tmux hotkeys to function as expected.
 I.E.